-A: Cinema 4D needs a powerful video card, unless you are exclusively rendering, but either a Quadro or a GeForce card should work just fine.
-However, there are certain times where you may want to use a Quadro card.
-First, they are slightly more reliable long-term since they are designed to operate under heavy load for extended periods of time and tend to have more stable drivers.
-In addition, companies like AutoDesk (Revit/3ds Max/Maya) and Dassault Systemes (SOLIDWORKS) tend to heavily favor the use of Quadro cards.
-So if you plan on running any of those applications on the same system then using a Quadro card is a good idea.
+A: Cinema 4D needs a powerful video card, unless you are exclusively rendering, but either a NVIDIA professional (formerly Quadro) or a GeForce card should work just fine.
+However, there are certain times where you may want to use a pre-grade card.
+First, they are slightly more reliable long-term since they are designed to operate under heavy load for extended periods of time and tend to have more stable drivers - as well as offering more onboard VRAM.
+In addition, companies like AutoDesk (Revit/3ds Max/Maya) and Dassault Systemes (SOLIDWORKS) tend to heavily favor the use of professional cards.
+If you plan on running any of those applications on the same system then a pro card is a good idea.

 Q: What about multiple video cards, is there any use for those?

 A: Cinema 4D does not directly benefit from multiple GPUs (video cards), but if you use a third party rendering engine like Octane or FurryBall then those do utilize the GPU... and they scale very well with multiple cards.
 If that is something you plan to do, check out our list of related workstations below.